What is the CalFresh Program?

 How many CalFresh benefits can you receive?

 Your CalFresh allotment depends on the size of your household.
-The maximum allotment for one person is $200 per month.
-The maximum allotment for a four person family is $668.
-In California, the average amount of benefits per person is approximately $97 per month, and the average amount of benefits per household is $200.
+The maximum allotment for one person is $189 per month.
+The maximum allotment for a four person family is $632.
+Keep in mind that these amounts are based on little to no income to the household.

 How much money can you have and still get CalFresh?

-By offering you Pub 275, the Federal Government has made it so that your house (that you live in) and personal belongings do not count.
+By offering you Pub 275, the Federal Government has made it so that your house (the one that you live in) and personal belongings do not count.
 Your vehicles do not count.
 A household's gross monthly income cannot exceed 130 percent of the Federal poverty guidelines.
-For a household of three, this is $2,007.
+For a household of three, this is $2,144.
 A household’s net monthly income cannot exceed 100 percent of the Federal poverty guidelines.
-For a household of three, this is $1,544.

 What can you purchase with CalFresh?